-Once we write a Java program in the source code.
-The Java compiler converts the source code in the byte code that is platform-independent and can be run on any platform.
+Once we write a Java program, the Java compiler converts the source code into a bytecode that is platform-independent and can be run on any platform.

-What happens at compile-time?
+What Happens at Compile-Time?

-What happens at the run-time?
+What Happens at the Runtime?

 Points to remember